HelluvaDallas/DallasHill_T1A3/source/README.md

 # .budgt3.rb Help File

-## Please do the following steps to run the application after downloading zip file
+## Please do the following steps to run the application after unzipping file

 1. Navigate to directory DallasHill_T1A3/source in Terminal (or Ubuntu)
 2. run chmod 775 ./setup.sh

-3. run ruby .budgt3.rb
+system/hardware requirements are as follows
+Software - Ruby
+Hardware - any mac or PC, 2012 model or later

 Once you have launched the application, you will see the title screen.
 There will be a short block of text asking if you would like to continue with "Y" or quit with "Q".